The Illusion of Need: Dharmic Wisdom on Desire, Contentment, and Modern Consumer Traps

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the five-step dharmic decision sequence described in the article?
+What is the five-step dharmic decision sequence for buying something?